- About SEAS

 Faras is a research scholar from Baghdad University.
 His current main area of interest is computer virtualization and cloud computing, primarily Amazon EC2.
 In addition, Faras focusses on database and web services for Academic Computing.
 He received a Bachelor's Degree in Computer Science From Al Nahrain University in 1999, and a Master's degree from the same university in 2002.
 He has lectured in Computer Science at Baghdad University, and has worked as a programmer from 2002 until 2006.
 He can be reached at fadel at seas.harvard.edu.

-Jonathan provides assistance with the SEAS website, faculty OpenScholar sites, and other web-based projects.
+Jonathan develops web based applications for SEAS staff and faculty.
 He joined SEAS in April 2016, after seven years at Harvard's Nieman Foundation for Journalism.
 He holds a B.S. in Journalism from Boston University and is pursuing a Master's Degree in Digital Media Design from the Harvard Extension School.
 In his spare time, he is also an amateur photographer and guitarist.
 He can be reached at jseitz at seas.harvard.edu.

 Nishant Sule senior computational engineer

 Nishant joined SEAS in June 2017 and is excited about developing computational content for undergraduate courses and teaching computational methods and tools for research.
 He received his PhD in Electrical Engineering from University of Wisconsin, Madison developing a multiphysics method for studying electronic transport in graphene.
 Prior to joining SEAS, he was a Postdoctoral Scholar at James Franck Institute in the University of Chicago, where he simulated the dynamics of laser-illuminated nanoparticles.
 In an alternate universe, he would have been an entomologist studying insects all around the globe.
 Nishant can be reached at nsule at seas.harvard.edu.